UnaNancyOwen/MobileSAM-Unity/README.md

 ## Environment

-These sample work on Unity 2021.3 LTS or later.
+These sample work on Unity 2023.2 (Unity 6) or later.

 ## License